tardate/LittleArduinoProjects/BoldportClub/cordwood-too/FidgetCube/README.md

 After building [Boldport Club Cordwood Too](./..), I was trying to think of interesting controls for it, and started wondering if the Fidget Cube could be converted into a workable controller.

 Answer is: Yes!
-It was a bit finnecky, but here's what I have so far:
+It was a bit finicky, but here's what I have so far:

 * the toggle switch on the Fidget Cube is also the main power switch for the Cordwood
 * the cube contains a simple 5.1V zener dropper so everything can be powered by a convenient 9V battery